daeuniverse/dae/docs/en/README.md

 > **Note**: `Armbian` users can follow the [**Upgrade Guide**](user-guide/kernel-upgrade.md) to upgrade the kernel to meet the kernel configuration requirement.

+> `Arch Linux ARM` users can use [linux-aarch64-7ji](https://github.com/7Ji-PKGBUILDs/linux-aarch64-7ji) which meets the kernel configuration requirement of dae.

 ## Installation

 ### Arch Linux / Manjaro